 The islands surrounding Telascica appear to be endless, with passageways between them like a labyrinth in the sea that makes for exciting sailing, tacking and jibing through narrow channels.
 Most of the islands are uninhabited, and other than a few sparsely scattered homesteads, many of the residences here are only used as summer vacation homes.

-Your professional crew are talented adventurers who combine their love of sailing with personalized hospitality.
+Your professional crew are talented explorers who combine their love of sailing with personalized hospitality.
+Each captain is professionally certified and able to lead your one of a kind experience at sea.

 Sailing Collective will provision your journey with local foods and produce.
 Cooking Aboard: Your Sailing Collective chef/crew is incredibly talented and can handle the group's needs with ease.
 We are all about participation and learning, so if you'd like to help, just ask and we'll get you involved!
 Collective groups may choose to dine out more times than scheduled if the group or individuals choose.